sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 - Each set of braces `{}` represents a length-delimited sub-message, which compiles to a field tag followed by a length prefix byte on the wire.
 - The prefix tags `1:` and `2:` represent the field numbers.
-- `30.0` compiles to field tag 2 (wire type 1, 64-bit) followed by its fixed 8-byte double-precision float value.
+- `30.0` compiles to field tag 2 (wire type 1, 64-bit) followed by its fixed 8-byte float value.

 Summing these up (2B + 5B + 2B + 9B) results in a total payload size of exactly 18 bytes for this specific encoding.